mariajpalma/GG-NC/README.md

    • __Common_membership_file_R__: Is an matrix with the membership for the resolution "R" to store the number of times each pair of individuals shares the same cluster.

-   • __Stability_ARI_bloxplot.png__: Boxplots of pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs for each resolution value using the algorithm for community detection, along with boxplots when assumed continental-level clustering.
+   • __Stability_ARI_bloxplot_2.png__: Boxplots of pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs for each resolution value using the algorithm for community detection, along with boxplots when assuming continental-level clustering.

-   • __Stability_ARI_mean.png__: A dot plot showing the mean of the pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs for each resolution value using the algorithm for community detection.

-   • __Stability_ARI_median.png__: A dot plot showing the median of the pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs at each resolution value.

-   • __Stability_ARI_variance.png__: A dot plot showing the variance of the pairwise estimates of Adjusted Rand Index (ARI) values for 100 runs at each resolution value.

-   • __Stability_NID_bloxplot.png__: Boxplots of pairwise estimates of Normalized Information Distance (NID) values for 100 runs for each resolution value using the algorithm for community detection, along with boxplots when assumed continental-level clustering.
+   • __Stability_NID_bloxplot_2.png__: Boxplots of pairwise estimates of Normalized Information Distance (NID) values for 100 runs for each resolution value using the algorithm for community detection, along with boxplots when assuming continental-level clustering.

-   • __Stability_NID_mean.png__: A dot plot showing the mean of the pairwise estimates of Normalized Information Distance (NID) values for 100 runs at each resolution value.

-   • __Stability_NID_median.png__: A dot plot showing the median of the pairwise estimates of Normalized Information Distance (NID)) values for 100 runs at each resolution value.

-   • __Stability_NID_variance.png__: A dot plot showing the variance of the pairwise estimates of Normalized Information Distance (NID) values for 100 runs at each resolution value.

 ## Customization Option
 The GG-NC browser also offers a customization option based on the user's needs or preferences (a screenshot of the customization option interface is provided below).
 For this, the user must set a resolution value index, which corresponds to the number of steps within the resolution range that spans from 1 to 50.
 Then, it is necessary to upload three text files, which are described below.